cspitmit03/data622hw2/README.md

 	Training dataset url: https://www.kaggle.com/c/titanic/download/train.csv
 	Scoring dataset url: https://www.kaggle.com/c/titanic/download/test.csv

+#####The data was saved as train.csv and test.csv.
+From here the log text file is PulledData.txt which stores all the tests.

 train_model.py (5 points)
 When this is called using python train_model.py in the command line, this will take in the training dataset csv, perform the necessary data cleaning and imputation, and fit a classification model to the dependent Y. There must be data check steps and clear commenting for each step inside the .py file.
 The output for running this file is the random forest model saved as a .pkl file in the local directory.
 Remember that the thought process and decision for why you chose the final model must be clearly documented in this section. eda.ipynb (0 points)